East Colfax Youth Center

-Our mission at ACC Youth Programs is to support and prepare refugee and immigrant youth in navigating new sociocultural, economic, academic, and personal landscapes while providing these young leaders with a sense of community and belonging.
-ACC Youth Programs believes in supporting and inspiring young newcomers to become outstanding young leaders in their communities.
+To support refugee and immigrant youth in navigating new socio-cultural, economic, academic, and personal landscapes while providing these young leaders with a sense of community and belonging.
+ACC's East Colfax Youth Center provides a variety of leadership and character development activities, inspiring young newcomers to become outstanding leaders in their communities.

 In 2013, ACC's Youth Program created and developed a culturally relevant college access program called OnTRAC (Training Refugees Accessing College).
 For many refugee youth, navigating new social and academic environments while keeping up with their responsibilities at home can be overwhelming.
 OnTRAC offers college literacy lessons, while honoring the identities, experiences and strengths of refugee youth.

 OnTrac is a 7-week intensive program focusing on financial, career, and educational planning, leadership and character development, and service learning for 11th and 12th grade refugee students.
 Our unique curriculum invites students to enter conversations regarding identity, community, and their experiences of migration while building leadership skills.
 For more information please contact; email@example.com

 RLS is a 10 week leadership training program for exceptional refugee high school senior planning to attend college.
 The program requires participants to think critically about their values and biases while building a foundation of leaderships skills the carry them through college.
 Upon completion of the program, each student is awarded a $1,000 scholarship to use toward tuition or educational expenses.